zowe/docs-site/docs/user-guide/certificate-configuration-scenarios.md

         - 12.34.56.78
      ```
 :::note
 A bug in Java SDK 8.0.8.10 has been discovered that makes configuration scenario 1 non-operational.
-If you see the following message, upgrade or downgrade your java version:
+If you see the following message when running the `zwe init certificate` command, upgrade or downgrade your Java version:

 ```
 keytool error (likely untranslated): java.lang.IllegalArgumentException: java.util.Vector incompatible with [Ljava.lang.Object;